-dental care for patients undergoing cancer treatment
+dental care for cancer patients undergoing treatment

-However, they can also adversely affect your oral health.
 For instance, the toxicity of chemotherapy that causes hair loss also affects the rapidly growing cells in the mouth.
 This causes damage to the mucous membranes and gum tissue.
 Mouth sores are very common.

 how your oral and physical health are related